andrew henderson menu

 4. You’ll need to provide proof that you’ve legitimately obtained all of the funds necessary for the investment.

-6. You’ll initially be granted temporary residence for 1 year; this can be extended for another 2 years.
+6. You’ll initially be granted temporary residence for 1 year, which can be extended for another 2 years.
 Subsequently, you’ll be granted permanent residence for 5 years, provided you maintain the business investment.

-And if you turn a profit on your business, it can help you equalize the mandatory social security contributions and the other taxes that you’d be liable to pay on your business in Hungary.
+Furthermore, turning a profit can help you offset the mandatory social security contributions and the other taxes that you’d be liable to pay on your business in Hungary.

-So, what are some of the main benefits of Hungarian residence?
-For starters, being a resident in this country will enable you to invest in any EU country freely, open up bank accounts, as well as purchase real estate.
-This is great news for your portfolio diversification.
+So, what are some of the other benefits of Hungarian residence?
+For starters, being a resident in this country will enable you to invest in any EU country freely, open up EU bank accounts and purchase real estate.

 Furthermore, you can apply for citizenship once you’ve been a resident for a period of eight years.
 That doesn’t guarantee you’ll get it, but if you do get approved, you’ll get your hands on a highly valuable European passport.

-An alternative to setting up a business in Hungary is obtaining Hungarian citizenship by descent if you have Hungarian ancestry.
+An alternative to setting up a business in Hungary is obtaining Hungarian citizenship by descent.
+Of course, this only applies if you have actual Hungarian ancestry.

 Turkey Citizenship by Investment Istanbul Skyline